-Public Transport The Sha Tin New Town is served by a large number of bus routes.
+Public Transport Sha Tin New Town is served by a large number of bus routes.
 Population centres are linked either directly with the metropolitan area or indirectly via local routes with the railway stations.
 The bus service is supplemented by green minibuses which generally serve smaller residential areas.
 Pedestrian Walkways and Cycle Tracks Safe and convenient walkways and cycle tracks are provided for both pedestrians and cyclists to link the Sha Tin Town Centre with residential and industrial areas and provide direct links with most of the open spaces.
 A similar network is also developed in Ma On Shan to link up the residential developments with open spaces, community facilities, and the town centre as far as possible.

-Figure 15: Cycle Track along the Shing Mun River Cycling has become a popular recreational activity in the New Town other than as a transport means for purpose trips.
-Maximum segregation of cyclists from cars is achieved by building the cycle tracks separated from the roadway.
+Cycling has become a popular recreational activity in the New Town other than as a transport means for purpose trips.
+Maximum segregation of cyclists from cars is achieved by building the cycle tracks (Figure 17) separated from the roadway.
 Reasonable separation of cyclists from pedestrians is also maintained by a difference in level between the two paths.
-The cycle track along the Tolo Highway from Sha Tin to Tai Po is one of the most popular routes for cyclists (Figure 15).
-Future Development Housing To address the pressing need for housing supply, residential sites in the New Town have been earmarked or under construction for public housing developments.
+The cycle track along the Tolo Highway from Sha Tin to Tai Po is one of the most popular routes for cyclists.
+Figure 17: Cycle Track along Shing Mun River Future Development Housing To address the pressing need for housing supply, residential sites in the New Town have been earmarked or under construction for public housing developments.
 Also, potential sites for residential development are being identified by the Government.
-Sha Tin to Central Link The Sha Tin to Central Link, which is under construction, has a total length of 17 km with ten stations.
-It is divided into two parts, Tai Wai to Hung Hom Section and Hung Hom to Admiralty Section.
-Tai Wai to Hung Hom Section will extend the existing Ma On Shan Line from Tai Wai to the West Rail Line via Kowloon East to form the "East West Corridor".
-Relocation of Sha Tin Sewage Treatment Works The existing Sha Tin Sewage Treatment Works occupies an area of about 28 ha in the New Town.
-It is proposed to be relocated to a cavern to be excavated at Nui Po Shan of A Kung Kok, so that the existing site could be released for other beneficial uses.
+"Single Site Multiple Uses" Development Model The Government will follow the "Single Site Multiple Uses" development model to integrate and provide more government, institution or community (GIC) facilities to meet the demand for public services and better utilise valuable land resources.
+Two pieces of government land on Shan Mei Street, Fo Tan and Tsuen Nam Road, Tai Wai have been identified for joint-user development to provide various GIC facilities including medical and social welfare facilities.
+The proposed joint-user complex on Tsuen Nam Road will also provide for public housing development.
+Trunk Road T4 Project The Government will take forward the Trunk Road T4 Project in Sha Tin to provide a more direct link connecting West Kowloon and Tsuen Wan with Ma On Shan and Sai Kung, and to serve as a bypass to Tai Po Road (Sha Tin section) and other district distributor roads to improve the traffic conditions.
+Shatin Bypass The Government is carrying out the "Strategic Studies on Railways and Major Roads beyond 2030" (RMR Studies).
+As recommended in the RMR Studies, the Government will take forward a major road project known as "Shatin Bypass" to connect Tai Po and Kowloon West.
+It will provide a faster route for residents of the New Territories East to the urban areas, and improve the transport network for north-south connectivity as well as relieve traffic pressure on Tolo Highway.
+Relocation of Sha Tin Sewage Treatment Works The existing Sha Tin Sewage Treatment Works (Figure 18) occupies an area of about 28 ha in the New Town.
+It is proposed to be relocated to a cavern to be excavated at Nui Po Shan of A Kung Kok, so that

+Figure 18: Existing Sha Tin Sewage Treatment Works the existing site could be released for other beneficial uses.
 The cavern could also serve as a barrier against potential nuisances like odour and noise, bringing improvements to the local environment.
-The investigation and design work of the relocation project is ongoing with a view to optimising the benefits of the project by studying the possibility of introducing relevant advanced technologies and making reference to overseas experiences (Figure 16).
+The investigation, design and construction work of the relocation project is ongoing with a view to optimising the benefits of the project by studying the possibility of introducing relevant advanced technologies and making reference to overseas experiences.